v0.5.0

 }

-// Change page size but stay on current page (if possible)
+// Change page size but maintain current page if possible

 function changePageSizeWithoutReset(newSize) {